Get Personal Loan Rates

-We take a look at the best personal loan companies for borrowers with excellent credit—a 720+ FICO score—and those with good credit—a 680 to 719 FICO score.
+Having good credit can make it much easier to qualify for a loan.
+To help narrow down your options, we found some of the best debt consolidation loan companies for borrowers with excellent credit—a 720+ FICO score—and those with good credit—a 680 to 719 FICO score.

 Best for Excellent Credit (720 to 850): FreedomPlus

-For borrowers with excellent credit, FreedomPlus has some of the lowest rates we’ve seen on an unsecured personal loan.
-If you have a credit score of 720 or higher, you may be able to score an annual percentage rate (APR) as low as 4.99%, provided you qualify for at least two rate discounts.
-The rate discounts are given when you add a co-borrower who has sufficient income to support loan repayment, you use at least 50% of the loan to directly pay off creditors, or you have at least $40,000 in retirement savings.
+For borrowers with excellent credit, FreedomPlus has some of the lowest rates we’ve seen on an unsecured personal loan, which can be used for debt consolidation.
+If you have a credit score of 720 or higher, you may be able to score an annual percentage rate (APR) as low as 7.99%, provided you qualify for at least two rate discounts.
+The rate discounts are given when you add a co-borrower who has sufficient income to support loan repayment, you use at least 50% of the loan to directly pay off creditors or you have at least $40,000 in retirement savings.
 FreedomPlus rewards borrowers for using the loan to directly pay off creditors, making it an attractive choice for debt consolidation.

-Drawbacks: The smallest amount you can borrow is $10,000.
+Drawbacks: The smallest amount you can borrow is $7,500 .
 If you need less, we recommend considering SoFi or LightStream.
-Both of these lenders also look for borrowers with strong credit and offer low rates.
+Both of these debt consolidation lenders also look for borrowers with strong credit and offer low rates.
 FreedomPlus requires each applicant to have a phone call with the company to verify information in the application.
 For some applicants, this may be inconvenient.
-Residents of New York, New Hampshire, North Dakota, Oregon, Rhode Island, Vermont, West Virginia, Wisconsin, Wyoming, Maine, Kansas, Hawaii, Colorado or Connecticut are unable to apply for FreedomPlus loans.
+Loans are not available to residents of all states and some states have restrictions on loan amounts.

 Best for Fair Credit (650 to 679): Payoff

-Payoff is great for debt consolidation because you can only use the loan to pay off credit card debt.
+Payoff is great for credit card consolidation, as it was made specifically for paying off credit cards.
 We like that Payoff provides a personalized experience—scheduling regular phone calls and check-ins with company representatives—to keep you focused on reaching your debt reduction goals.
 The company will also work with you to modify your loan payments if you happen to lose your job.
 In order to qualify for a loan from Payoff, you’ll need a FICO score of 640 or higher and a debt-to-income ratio of 50% or less.
 You’ll need to have had credit history for at least three years, with two open and current trades, and no more than one installment loan within the past year.
 You cannot have any current delinquencies and no delinquencies greater than 90 days in the past year.

 Best Debt Consolidation Loans for Bad Credit (Under 650)